schorschii/OCO-Server/README.md

 - [OCO Agent](https://github.com/schorschii/oco-agent)

 ## About OCO Server
-The OCO server provides the Agent API (used to communicate with the OCO agent), the [Client API](docs/Client-API.md) (can be used by admins to automate workflows) and the admin web frontend for the OCO project.
+The OCO server provides the Agent API (used to communicate with the OCO agent), the [Client API](docs/Client-API.md) (can be used by admins to automate workflows, e.g. for Continuous Integration/Delivery/Deployment) and the admin web frontend for the OCO project.
 On the web frontend you can view computer details and configure software deployment jobs.
 It can be installed on any Linux distribution.
 Data is stored in a MySQL database.

 ![Schematic](.github/oco-schematic.png)